Literature / Fat

 - The Group 4 security guard pulls Grenville's trousers up for him, which Gren finds humiliating.
 Later, the Prime Minister compares Jeremy stepping in at the last minute for the Well Farm's PR campaign to the Government being caught with their pants down and Jeremy pulling them up, metaphorically speaking.

 - Broken Pedestal: Jason Black starts out as the object of Hayleigh's affections.
 Until she actually meets him.
+He arrives at her hospital room dishevelled from several days of partying and high on cocaine.
+The experience is enough to snap her out of her depression.

 - Butt Monkey: Grenville's story is one disaster after another.
 In the space of a single day, where he decides to join the gym and get his life in shape, he manages to get into an argument with a woman, crash his car into an SUV (belonging to the woman in question), knock down the car park's bollards, destroy a barrier, wreck his car, get arrested, destroy his court-appointed lawyer's phone, get physically humiliated by a cop, destroy some furniture, have his trousers pulled up by an inept security guard and get fined for the whole ordeal on top of which he loses his job.
 No wonder he goes on another not-a-rampage at the Well Farm.